hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 ## Pagination

 Submitting queries is done slightly differently in Rust.
-One can use both `client.request(query)` to submit a query and get the full result in one go, both if you have a `Vec<Z>` and just `Z` as the return type.
+One can use `client.request(query)` to submit a query and get the full result in one go, both if you have a `Vec<Z>` and just `Z` as the return type.

 However some queries (particularly with "All" in their name) can return exorbitant amounts of data.
 As such, one should consider pagination to reduce the load on the system.